 Create ‘Thinking of You’ Cards for the Sick

-How to help: Making cards for the elderly and sick is an easy yet meaningful way to lift a patient’s spirits and make a difference to their day.
-Residents of The Pines retirement community and patients of The Cayman Islands Cancer Society love to receive artwork and cards made by kids.
+How to help: Making cards for the elderly and sick is an easy yet meaningful way to lift someone’s spirits and make a difference to their day.
+Residents of The Pines retirement community and patients of the Cayman Islands Cancer Society love to receive artwork and cards made by kids.

 Who can help: Children of all artistic abilities and ages can make cards for residents and patients.
 Why not make it a craft activity the next time your child has a play date!

 Host a Bake Sale for Charity

 How to help: Let children sell homemade cakes and donate the proceeds to a charity of their choice.
 Not only do the kids feel the satisfaction of helping a cause, but they also get to flex their baking and maths skills.
 Set up a stand outside your home at the weekend and ask your friends and neighbours to pop by for a delicious treat!

 Who can help: Children aged six and up can work on the stand, although adult supervision is advised.

 How to help: Each time you shop at the supermarket, ask your child to pick a non-perishable item which can be donated to those in need.
 Once you have a number of items, donate it all to a local charity, such as Feed our Future or the Cayman Islands Crisis Centre.